-We computed the free energy landscape of a prototypical metal catalyzed reaction, the dissociation of N_2 on Ru(0001), using a neural network-based enhanced sampling method, CFF-AIMD.
-We find that the PMF for the adsorbed N_2 dissociating on the metal contains two deep minima with a narrow transition pathway, and that the energetic barriers are consistent with experiments.
-Our neural network-based method adaptively refines under-visited regions of the FES by estimating the mean forces and frequencies of visits, thus accelerating enhanced sampling simulations.
-The predicted enthalpic energy surface shows a previously reported molecularly adsorbed intermediate state that is absent in the FES, which may not be predicted using harmonic PES-based methods alone.
-Results from several variants of HA show that there are significant differences in temperature-dependent thermodynamic quantities between CFF-AIMD and the standard harmonic approximation because of the configurational entropy, thermal averaging of multiple states, the surface atom vibrational modes, and possible anharmonic contributions, all of which are captured automatically by the CFF-AIMD method.
-These findings suggest that the free energy of the adsorbed states can depend on the entropic contributions of both the adsorbate and the metal surface atoms, even for the case of a diatomic species dissociating on a solid transition metal catalyst.
+We computed the free energy landscape of a prototypical metal catalyzed reaction, the dissociation of N2 on Ru(0001), using a neural network-based enhanced sampling method, CFF-AIMD.
+Our neural network-based method adaptively refines under-visited regions of the FES by estimating the mean forces and frequencies of visits, thus accelerating the enhanced sampling simulations.
+We find that the PMF for the adsorbed N2 dissociating on the metal contains two minima with a narrow transition pathway, and that the energetic barriers are consistent with experiments.
+The predicted enthalpic energy surface shows that a previously reported flat-lying molecularly adsorbed state is absent in the FES, but is present in the PES.
+This phenomenon demonstrates the value of enhanced sampling methods, which self-consistently identify critical points on the FES, unlike conventional HA approaches, which compute free energies using critical points determined from other PES-based methods.
+Results from several variants of HA reveal that there are significant deviations in temperature-dependent thermodynamic quantities between CFF-AIMD and the standard HA because of the configurational entropy, thermal averaging of multiple states, the surface atom vibrational modes, and possible anharmonic contributions.
+Among these effects, the largest contribution to the reaction free energies and barriers is the vibrational entropy of surface atoms.
+These findings suggest that accelerated AIMD simulations can directly compute the underlying FES that governs the reaction and identify the critical points on the FES required to understand reactions with entropic effects and multiple degrees of freedom.